Ionic bonding

 - all of these are made of carbon atoms covalently bonded to each other

-- diamond - each carbon atom is bonded to 4 others
+- diamond - each carbon atom is bonded to 4 other carbon atoms

-- graphite - each carbon atom is bonded to 3 others
+- graphite - each carbon atom is bonded to 3 other carbon atoms

 - graphene - same as graphite, but only one single layer